Mayihlome News: February 2015 to Present

 On 16 February 2015 Mayihlome News moved to a self-hosted WordPress platform and started using the domain www.mayihlomenews.co.za.
 In this move sections of Mayihlome News were phased out including Events and News.

-At the height of the #FeesMustFall movement led by students from a number of Universities in South Africa, Mayihlome News published a number feature articles offering a pan-africanist perspective on the student fees and decolonization issue.
+At the height of the #FeesMustFall movement led by students from a number of universities in South Africa, Mayihlome News published a number feature articles offering a pan-africanist perspective on the student fees and decolonization issue.
 On the evening of 21 October 2015 Mayihlome News team joined the students at Wits University as per pictures posted on Mayihlome News Facebook Page.

 Mayihlome News published its first poem on 24 September 2016 with a poem by struggle veteran Jaki Seroke titled "Sing Sibongile".

 On 9 February 2017 Mayihlome News published its first cartoon by its resident cartoonist Thapelo Baloyi.

 The Inaugural Mayihlome Lecture keynote speaker and PAC Veteran, Phillip Kgosana, died on 20 April 2017.
-Phillip Kgosana was well-known for leading "30,000 African demonstrators who marched into the centre of Cape Town on 30 March" following the Sharpville Massacre.
+Phillip Kgosana was well known for leading "30,000 African demonstrators who marched into the centre of Cape Town on 30 March" following the Sharpville Massacre.

 Political Alignment

 Mayihlome News is "committed to democratic principles of self-determination, equality, justice, common ownership of the means of economic production, equitable sharing of wealth creation and consumption and an end to exploitation of man by man for the benefit of the few at the expense of the sweat, toil and blood of the working class masses.
 Ours is a cause for the creation of a socialist society".
-Mayihlome News is also notably Pan-African in content and also due to the fact that it was launch out of the Pan Africanist Youth Congress and Pan Africanist Congress of Azania programmes.
+Mayihlome News is also notably Pan-African in content and also due to the fact that it was launched out of the Pan Africanist Youth Congress and Pan Africanist Congress of Azania programmes.